evstigneevnm/AMGX_test/README.md

     size - one, two or three integers, depending on the problem.
 Problem discretizaton Path to AmgX configuration file, Examples of configuration files are presented in the above path

+Internal parameters, like advection velocity magnitude and Reynolds number (diffusion coefficient) are modified inside the cpp file.
+Rebuild after modificaton

-1. 2D finite difference advection-diffusion test on a unit square with zero boundary conditions.
+1. Block 2D finite difference advection-diffusion test on a unit square with zero boundary conditions.